Sheep farming in Wales

-Sheep farming has been important to the economy of Wales.
-Much of Wales is rural countryside and sheep are seen throughout the country.
+Sheep farming is an environmental issue in Wales.
+Much of the nation is rural countryside and sheep are farmed throughout Wales.
 The woollen industry in Wales was a major contributor to the national economy, accounting for two-thirds of the nation's exports in 1660.
 Sheep farms are most often situated in the country's mountains and moorlands, where sheepdogs are employed to round up flocks.
 Sheep are also reared, however, along the south and west coasts of Wales.

-In 2017 there were more than 10 million sheep in Wales and the total flock made up nearly 33% of the British total.
-In 2011 sheep farming accounted for 20% of agriculture in Wales.
+In recent years, the sheep population in Wales has seen a decline.
+As of June 2024, there were approximately 8.7 million sheep and lambs, marking the lowest level since 2011.
+This represents a decrease from 2017, when the total flock numbered over 10 million, constituting nearly a third of the British total.

 Historical development

+Sheep farming has been important to the economy of Wales.
 Sheep farming is an ancient husbandry activity in rural parts of Wales where the climate and soil conditions were not suitable for growing crops other than oats.
 The activity is documented from medieval times, by which time white sheep probably imported by the Romans had interbred with native dark-fleeced types to produce varieties of Welsh Mountain sheep.
 Initially, sheep were bred for their milk and fleeces, rather than their meat.